pyrddlgym-project/pyRDDLGym/docs/sb.rst

 By fixing the action space as described above, most pyRDDLGym environments can be used directly in stable-baselines3 RL implementations without considerable modification to the workflow.
-For example, the following code example trains a Deep Q-Network (DQN) on a domain and instance of one's choosing (assuming the action space simplifies to a ``Discrete``):
+For example, the following code example trains a PPO on a domain and instance of one's choosing (assuming the action space simplifies to a ``Discrete``):

 .. code-block:: python